nextflow-io/nextflow/docs/cli.md

 The `list` commands prints a list of the projects which are already downloaded into the global cache `~/.nextflow/assets`.

 **Options**

+`-a, -all-revisions`
+: For each project, also list revisions.

 `-h, -help`
 : Print the command usage.